minghsu/usim_modifier_v3/README.md

 ## Windows

-N/A (I lost the install sequence, but 'usim_modifier v3' can works property on Windows platform, just need to install 'colorama' & 'pyscard' packages).
+I lost the install sequence, but 'usim_modifier v3' can works property on Windows platform.
+You need to install 'colorama', 'lxml' & 'pyscard' packages.

 # Install "USIM modifier"